Q: Who qualifies for school choice scholarships?

 *Please note: incomplete applications are not included in the lottery.

-What if I apply for scholarships for all three of my children, but only one of their names is drawn in the lottery?
+Q: What if I apply for scholarships for all three of my children, but only one of their names is drawn in the lottery?
 Will they have to go to different schools?

-No. If one child's name from a family is chosen in the lottery, all qualified siblings who are also in the lottery automatically receive scholarships also!
+A: No. If one child's name from a family is chosen in the lottery, all qualified siblings who are also in the lottery automatically receive scholarships also!

-I can't afford the $25 processing fee.
+Q: I can't afford the $25 processing fee.
 What should I do?

-We don't want the cost to keep anyone from applying, so there is the possibility you can have this fee waived.
+A: We don't want the cost to keep anyone from applying, so there is the possibility you can have this fee waived.
 Please follow the instructions on the application to make your request.
 We will be waiving the fees for a maximum of 100 people this year, so you must hurry if this is a need.

-How many years is the scholarship?
+Q: How many years is the scholarship?

-One year.
+A: One year.
 However, based on available funding, if you apply next year and again qualify, your child will again be awarded a scholarship.

 Your application will not have to go back in the lottery.
 The lottery is for new applications only.
-We have lots of families who have been part of the School Choice family for many years.
+We have many wonderful families who have been part of the School Choice family for many years.

-I am planning to apply for tuition assistance from the Catholic Education Foundation.
+Q: I am planning to apply for tuition assistance from the Catholic Education Foundation.
 Do I have to pay the fee twice?

-Will I decrease my chances of qualifying for a scholarship if I receive tuition assistance from another organization or my school?
+Q: Will I decrease my chances of qualifying for a scholarship if I receive tuition assistance from another organization or my school?

-No, we grant partial scholarships, up to $2,000, and we work with all other possible sources of tuition assistance to help make sure your child is able to go to the school of your choice.
+A: No, we grant partial scholarships, up to $2,000, and we work with all other possible sources of tuition assistance to help make sure your child is able to go to the school of your choice.

-What happens when I get the great news that my child is receiving a School Choice Scholarship?
+Q: What happens when I get the great news that my child is receiving a School Choice Scholarship?